 B.2 XH558 - Vulcan to the Sky Trust (taxiable), Robin Hood Airport, Doncaster, Yorkshire

 Starting off with what was the last flying Vulcan - everybody's favourite - XH558!
 Flying with the Vulcan Display Flight until replaced by XL426, XH558 soon came back into the limelight with the VDF when 426 was retired.
 Several years of airshow appearances later, a massive public campaign to keep her flying was ignored by the MoD's bean-counters, and XH558 was bought by the Walton family at Bruntingthorpe airfield.
 For a while she regularly carried out fast taxi runs, but living outside was doing her no good and eventually the financial effort became too much and so the aircraft was sold to a company formed with the intent of returning her to the sky.

-.
-Leaving her home at Bruntingthorpe in June 2009, she led a nomadic existence at various RAF airfields for a while but as of early 2011 she has found a new base at the former RAF Finningley (now Robin Hood Airport).
+Leaving her home at Bruntingthorpe in June 2009, she led a nomadic existence at various RAF airfields for a while but as of early 2011 found a new base at the former RAF Finningley (now Robin Hood Airport).
 Unfortunately late August 2011 saw the start run of bad luck with a fuel tank leak forcing cancellation of several appearances and needing urgent rectification.
 The very next flight after this work (enroute to Dunsfold to display) ended up with another cancellation - experiencing a hydraulic failure followed by an emergency landing at RAF Coningsby.
 The fault was fixed by the following Sunday but weather caused the cancellation of that day's flying which left just one more show that year (Leuchars).

-Information on this page current as of 20/11/2016
+Information on this page current as of 07/12/2020

 Find other photos of XH558 on the following sites:

 Air-Britain - Airliners.net - Airplane-Pictures.net - flickr.com - WorldAirPics.com - JetPhotos.net - PlanePictures.net